 Ailey never had have a fever or showed signs of discomfort, but the rash just kept spreading.
 Our poor beautiful baby was covered in something, but we just didn’t know what.

 After four trips to the doctor’s office, we had an answer about the rash.
+Is it normal for newborns to have rashes?

 I gently washed her face and neck with cool water and a clean washcloth (laundered in Free and Clear) a few times a day.
 It was important to keep her skin cool and dry, so if she became sweaty I had to cool her immediately.
 The heat made everything worse.